AlaMetTyr/Genomic-markers-of-invasiveness/README.md

 OrthoFinder was used as module on NeSI cluster to identify single copy orthologous genes and correspond to the DIGS paper.

-`orthofinder -f ./` #runs orthofinder on default settings for proteinfasta files
+`orthofinder -f ./` #runs orthofinder on default settings for proteinfasta files Further options are useful if starting analysis using already determined BLAST data or OrthoFinder output files.
+`-fg` Start analysis from orthogroups OrthoFinder directory `-ft` Start analysis from gene trees in OrthoFinder directory

 #Filtering and parsing output for input into cafe5.
 the orthogroups file must be manipulated to remove the total genes and include a description column before exporting as a text file for filtering.